-The Agenda for Humanity, introduced in 2016 at the World Humanitarian Summit, includes the objective to “leave no one behind”.
-It frames forced displacement as a development issue, setting the addressing of internal displacement as a long-term commitment.
-Following the introduction of the Agenda for Humanity, a Platform for Action, Commitments and Transformations (PACT) was created by OCHA to act as a hub for the commitments and initiatives supporting the Agenda.
+The UN Secretary-General's Agenda for Humanity, introduced in 2016 at the World Humanitarian Summit, frames forced displacement as a development issue, setting the addressing of internal displacement as a long-term commitment.

 The 2030 Agenda for Sustainable Development also promises to “leave no one behind”.
 It incorporates internal displacement issues into its 17 Sustainable Development Goals (SDGs), specifically including IDPs as a vulnerable group that must not be left behind.

 In 2017, OCHA published a study addressing the issue of protracted internal displacement.
 This study, ‘Breaking the Impasse: Reducing Protracted Internal Displacement as a Collective Outcome’, recommends early development of self-sufficiency in protracted situations and strengthening of cooperation across the humanitarian, development and political divides.
 The study proposes a methodology to achieve collective outcomes that address protracted internal displacement and prevent new displacement situations from becoming long-term crises.
 In 2019, OCHA published 'Reducing Protracted Internal Displacement: A Snapshot of Successful Humanitarian-Development Initiatives', a companion piece showcasing successful humanitarian-development projects which improved the lives of IDPs.